xrip/pico-286/README.md

 ## Key Features

 *   **8086/8088/80186/286 CPU Emulation:** At its core, the project emulates an Intel cpu up to 286 family.
+*   **Cross-platform:** Can be built for Raspberry Pi Pico and Windows.
 *   **Retro Peripheral Emulation:** Includes support for common peripherals from the era.
 *   **Text and Graphics Modes:** Supports various display modes common in early PCs.
 *   **Sound Emulation:** Recreates sound capabilities of classic sound cards.
 *   **Designed for Raspberry Pi Pico:** Optimized for the RP2040/RP2350 with minimal external components.

-*   Cross-platform: can be built for Raspberry Pi Pico and Windows.
+## Supported Hardware Emulations

+### CPU Emulation
+*   Intel 8086/8088/80186/286 processor family

+### Sound Card Emulations
+*   **Adlib / Sound Blaster (OPL2 FM Synthesis):** High-quality emulation of the Yamaha OPL2 chipset for classic FM music and sound effects.
+*   **Sound Blaster (Digital Audio):** Support for Sound Blaster's digital sound capabilities, including DMA-based playback.
+*   **MPU-401 (MIDI Interface with General MIDI Synthesizer):** Provides a MIDI interface and includes an integrated General MIDI (GM) software synthesizer, allowing playback of GM scores without external MIDI hardware.
+This is a key feature for many later DOS games.
+*   **Tandy 3-voice / PCjr (SN76489 PSG):** Emulation of the Texas Instruments SN76489 Programmable Sound Generator.
+*   **Creative Music System / Game Blaster (CMS/GameBlaster):** Emulation of the dual Philips SAA1099 based sound card.

+### Graphical Adapter Emulations
+*   CGA (Color Graphics Adapter)
+*   TGA (Tandy Graphics Adapter)
+*   VGA (Video Graphics Array)

 ## Hardware Configuration

 The Pico-286 emulator is designed to run on Raspberry Pi Pico (RP2040) based hardware.

-*   Supports various hardware components, including:
+### Supported Components
 *   PS/2 keyboard and mouse
 *   SD card for storage
 *   VGA and HDMI for video output
 *   Audio output
 *   NES gamepad

-*   **Minimal Configuration:**
+### Minimal Configuration
 *   Raspberry Pi Pico (RP2040)
 *   External PSRAM chip (minimum 8MB recommended for broader compatibility) connected via SPI.

-*   **Recommended Configuration for Maximum Performance:**
+### Recommended Configuration for Maximum Performance
 *   Raspberry Pi Pico 2 (RP2350)
 *   QSPI PSRAM for faster memory access.

-*   **Development Platform:**
+### Development Platform
 *   This project primarily uses the [MURMULATOR dev board](https://murmulator.ru) as its hardware base.
 This board provides an RP2040, PSRAM, and various peripherals suitable for the emulator's development and testing.

-## Supported Hardware Emulations

-### Sound Card Emulations

-The emulator supports the following sound card emulations:

-*   Tandy 3-voice
-*   Creative Music System (Gameblaster)
-*   Sound Blaster
-*   Adlib

-### Graphical Adapter Emulations

-The emulator supports the following graphical adapter emulations:

-*   CGA (Color Graphics Adapter)
-*   TGA (Tandy Graphics Adapter)
-*   VGA (Video Graphics Array)

-## Getting Started
+## Building and Getting Started

 Information on how to build and run the Pico-286 emulator will be provided in a separate document or a Wiki page (link to be added).